 When the Fed raises short-term rates—or when it is expected to do so in the future—intermediate and longer-term rates also tend to go up.
-Since bond prices and yields move in opposite directions, rising yields mean falling prices—and a lower principal value for your fixed-income investment.
+Since bond prices and yields move in opposite directions, rising yields mean falling prices.
+That means a lower value for your fixed-income investment.

-The second impact of inflation is less obvious, but it can take a major bite out of your portfolio returns over time.
-This important effect is the difference between the “nominal” return—the return a bond or bond fund provides on paper—and the “real,” or inflation-adjusted, return.
+The second impact of inflation is less obvious.
+But, it can take a major bite out of your portfolio returns.
+This effect is the difference between the “nominal” return and the "real" return.
+The nominal return is what a bond or bond fund provides on paper.
+The real return is adjusted for inflation.

-Keep in mind that inflation compounds annually just like investment returns, except with inflation the result is negative.
+Keep in mind that inflation compounds each year, just like investment returns.
+But with inflation, the result is negative.
 From 1982 through the present, inflation has risen nearly 100% on a cumulative basis due to this compounding effect.
-Consequently, an investor would have needed to see the value of their investments double during that time just to keep up with inflation.
+As a result, you would have needed to see the value of your investments double during that time, just to keep up with inflation.

 Real Returns vs. Safety

-Also, many mutual fund companies currently offer “real return” funds specifically designed to stay ahead of inflation over time.
-One potential drawback to these specialized bond funds is that their management costs tend to be high.
-Both Vanguard and Fidelity offer products with lower management fees than the industry average.
+Many mutual fund companies offer real return funds that are designed to stay ahead of gradual inflation.
+One drawback to these bond funds is that their costs tend to be high.
+Both Vanguard and Fidelity offer products with lower fees than the industry average.

 The Bottom Line

-Inflation will always be a silent thief eating away at the value of your investments, but with some awareness and good planning, you will be able to maintain the purchasing power of your savings.
+Inflation will always be a silent thief eating away at the value of your long-term investments.
+With some planning, you will be able to stay a step ahead of it.